cpalaka/EPI-solutions/README.md

 # EPI-solutions
-Solved selected problems from Elements of Programming Interviews
+Solved selected problems from Elements of Programming Interviews (These are not necessarily solved problems)

 ### File format

-chapter number - problem number.cpp
+chapter number - problem number(s)